top of page

 Q16: What are you currently reading?

-A16: I am currently reading Dance of Thieves by Mary E. Pearson
+A16: I am currently reading the Throne of Glass series by Sarah J. Mass

 Q17: Please include a small excerpt if you would like me to share it on your post.